Fabio Cannavaro: Personal life

 Cannavaro married Daniela Arenoso (b.
 1974) on 17 June 1996, they have three children, Christian (b.
-1998) – also a footballer, currently playing as a midfielder for Serie A side Benevento –, Martina (b.
+1998) – also a footballer, who was playing as a midfielder for Serie B side Benevento before retiring in 2019 - Martina (b.
 2001) and Andrea (b.
 2004).

 Cannavaro's younger brother, Paolo, was also a defender who last played for Sassuolo, and previously also played for Napoli, Verona and Parma.
 The two brothers played alongside each other at Parma from 2000 until 2002, when Fabio left for Inter.
 Before his retirement, Fabio had often expressed interest in ending his career with Paolo in a Napoli shirt.

-With his fellow Neapolitan friend and former defensive teammate Ciro Ferrara, Cannavaro has helped establish a charity foundation, Fondazione Cannavaro Ferrara, specialising in the procurement of cancer research equipment and surgery for special cases of cancer for a hospital in their native Naples; the foundation also aims to help at risk youth in Naples.
+With his fellow Neapolitan friend and former defensive teammate Ciro Ferrara, Cannavaro has helped establish a charity foundation, Fondazione Cannavaro Ferrara, specialising in the procurement of cancer research equipment and surgery for special cases of cancer for a hospital in their native Naples; the foundation also aims to help at-risk youth in Naples.

-Controversy
+Controversies

-The night before the 1999 UEFA Cup Final, a video tape was released which showed Cannavaro being injected with a substance.
+The night before the 1999 UEFA Cup Final, a videotape was released which showed Cannavaro being injected with a substance.
 The substance was found to be neoton (phosphocreatine), which is used in cardiac surgery to protect the heart during periods of anoxia and stress.
 It is not on the banned substance list.
 This chemical is, in partnership with adenosine triphosphate (ATP), fundamental to the ability of the body to produce muscular energy.
 Phosphocreatine is formed naturally within the body, with over 95% of the compound stored within the muscle cells.
 The body also receives dietary creatine primarily through the consumption of meat.
 No action was taken regarding this incident.

 On 8 October 2009, Cannavaro failed a drug test.
-However, Juventus claimed the drugs were medicine for a severe allergic reaction to a wasp sting, and not performance-enhancing.
+However, Juventus claimed the drugs were medicine for a severe allergic reaction to a wasp sting and not performance-enhancing.
 Because of the urgent nature of the treatment, Cannavaro could not ask for permission to CONI in time, which was done immediately afterwards.
-Apparently while awaiting the conclusion of formalities involved for CONI with granting this permission, he was subjected to the drug test that eventually gave the positive result.
+Apparently, while awaiting the conclusion of formalities involved for CONI with granting this permission, he was subjected to the drug test that eventually gave a positive result.
 CONI later dropped charges against him.

-In February 2015, Cannavaro, his wife Daniela and his brother Paolo were respectively handed ten-month, four-month and six-month prison sentences for breaching orders and entering Fabio's residence after it had been seized by authorities in 2009, amid an investigation into fraudulent activity and tax evasion.
-All three have appealed and will have their sentences suspended until the final judgement has been made.
+In February 2015, Cannavaro, his wife Daniela and his brother Paolo were respectively handed ten-month, four-month and six-month prison sentences for breaching orders and entering Fabio's residence after authorities seized it in 2009 amid an investigation into fraudulent activity and tax evasion.
+All three have appealed and will have their sentences suspended until the final judgement.